runtime-verification/before-the-workshop/tessla/README.md

 ...
 ```

-TeSSLa consists of only seven basic operators and a huge macro system, which allows to write specifications as the one above.
-For example the macro `eventCount` is defined as follows:
+TeSSLa consists of only six basic operators and a huge macro system, which allows to write specifications as the one above.
+For example the macro `eventCount` (which is used for the definition of `bursts`, see the full specification in [`bursts.tessla`](bursts.tessla)) is defined only using basic operators as follows:

 ```ruby
 # Count the number of events on `values`.
 Reset the output to 0